StefanInfoTech/Tutorial/README.md

 #### Description
 The purpose of this tutorial is to help people learn binary.
 My target audience for this tutorial is for anyone who desires a better understanding in binary.
 This tutorial is meant to cover the basics so it'll fit the needs of most beginners.
+Although binary isn't a necessity for the field of Information Technology it is very useful to understand the languages computers speak in.

 ______________________
 ## What is Binary?